Blosc/bcolz/doc/intro.rst

 ================

-carray is a Python package that provides containers (called `carray` and `ctable`) for numerical data that can be compressed in-memory and on-disk.
-It is highly based on NumPy, and uses it as the standard data container to communicate with carray objects.
+carray is a Python package that provides containers (called `carray` and `ctable`) for numerical data that can be compressed either in-memory and on-disk.
+It is based on NumPy, and uses it as the standard data container to communicate with carray objects.

 The building blocks of carray objects are the so-called ``chunks`` that are bits of data compressed as a whole, but that can be decompressed partially in order to improve the fetching of small parts of the array.
-This ``chunked`` nature of the carray objects, together with a buffered I/O, makes appends very cheap and fetches reasonably fast (although modification of values is an expensive operation).
+This ``chunked`` nature of the carray objects, together with a buffered I/O, makes appends very cheap and fetches reasonably fast (although the modification of values can be an expensive operation).

 The compression/decompression process is carried out internally by Blosc, a high-performance compressor that is optimized for binary data.
 That ensures maximum performance for I/O operation.

+carray can use numexpr internally (it does if it detects numexpr installed) so as to accelerate many vector and query operations (although it can use pure NumPy for doing so too).  numexpr can use optimize the memory usage and use several cores for doing the computations, so it is blazing fast.
+Moreover, with the introduction of a carray/ctable disk-based container (in version 0.5), it can be used for seamlessly performing out-of-core computations.

 carray and ctable objects
 -------------------------

 The main objects in the carray package are:

-  * `carray`: container for homogeneous data
+  * `carray`: container for homogeneous & heterogeneous (row-wise) data
-  * `ctable`: container for heterogeneous data
+  * `ctable`: container for heterogeneous (column-wise) data

 `carray` is very similar to a NumPy `ndarray` in that it supports the same types and data access interface.
-The main difference between them is that a `carray` can keep data compressed (both in-memory and on-disk), allowing to deal with larger datasets with the same amount of RAM.
+The main difference between them is that a `carray` can keep data compressed (both in-memory and on-disk), allowing to deal with larger datasets with the same amount of RAM/disk.
 And another important difference is the chunked nature of the `carray` that allows data to be appended much more efficiently.

 On his hand, a `ctable` is also similar to a NumPy ``structured array``, that shares the same properties with its `carray` brother, namely, compression and chunking.
-In addition, data is stored in a column-wise order and not on a row-wise order, as the ``structured array``, allowing for very cheap column handling.
+Another difference is that data is stored in a column-wise order (and not on a row-wise, like the ``structured array``), allowing for very cheap column handling.
 This is of paramount importance when you need to add and remove columns in wide (and possibly large) in-memory and on-disk tables --doing this with regular ``structured arrays`` in NumPy is exceedingly slow.

 Also, column-wise ordering turns out that this gives the `ctable` a huge opportunity to improve compression ratio.
-This is because data tends to expose more similarity in elements that are contiguous in columns rather than those in the same row, so compressors generally do a much better job when data is aligned column-wise.
-This is specially true with Blosc because its special ``shuffle`` filter does a much better job with homogeneous data (columns) than with heterogeneous data (rows).
+This is because data tends to expose more similarity in elements that sit in the same column rather than those in the same row, so compressors generally do a much better job when data is aligned column-wise.

 carray main features
 --------------------